mmistakes/made-mistakes-jekyll/README.md

 ### Portfolio and Image Layout (Work in Progress)

-Needs some love, but does work albeit with some messy looking Liquid to keep post pagination isolated to the current category.
+Currently a work in progress.
+Very similar to the `page.html` with some minor simplifications to the layout.

-### Home and Post Index Layouts
+### Home and Index Layouts

-Home page uses the `home.html` layout and is designed to pull in 6 posts (thumbnail image and title) that are tagged `feature` along with the 10 latest posts in `category: articles`.
+Home page uses the `home.html` layout and is designed to pull in 6 posts (thumbnail image and title) that are tagged `feature` along with the a recent posts from the `articles` category.
 Articles index uses the `post-index.html` layout and is designed to display all posts in the category `articles`.

+`work-index.html` displays all posts from the `work` category in a similar manner as the featured items on the homepage.

 ---